 So, if you’re thinking of either using orange oil to get rid of termites (by doing it yourself or calling in a professional), you’ll need to locate the termites first.
 If you fail to detect all termite colonies, the infestation will remain mostly untreated and allowed to flourish.

 The overall biggest disadvantage of orange oil is its effectiveness.

-Various studies and tests show that orange oil is limited in its effectiveness against termite control due to its short residual effect because once the treatment has dissipated, there’s no residue left to prevent an occurring termite problem.
+Various studies and tests have shown that orange oil is limited in its effectiveness against termites.
+This is due to its short residual effect.
+Once the treatment has dissipated, no residue will remain to prevent a reoccurring termite problem.

-And lastly, another con of orange oil is that it is not totally harmless and may cause health problems for those who have allergies to active components like d-limonene.
-So be careful if you still chose to spot-treat your termite problem with orange oil.
+Lastly, another disadvantage of orange oil is that it isn’t 100% harmless.
+In fact, it may cause health problems for those who have allergies to its active components, including d-limonene.
+It may also cause stomach problems if accidentally ingested.
+So, be careful if you still choose to spot treat your termite problem with orange oil.

-The study recommends that technicians treating termite infestations with orange oil also use strong residual termiticides such as Tim-Bor or Termidor that leave a long-lasting effect on killing the termites which orange oil does not provide.
-Therefore if you are thinking of employing an orange oil treatment for combating termites, make sure you also use a bit more long-lasting treatment alongside the orange oil treatment.
+The study recommends that technicians treating termite infestations with orange oil also use strong residual termiticides such as Tim-Bor or Termidor.
+These have a long-lasting effect, killing the termites that orange oil does not.
+Therefore, if you’re thinking of using an orange oil treatment for termites, make sure you also use a longer-lasting treatment alongside it.